 "Value" is a relative term, perceived differently by different people.
 However, one thing that remains constant is our belief that "value" is not tied to the number of hours worked, but with results achieved.
 Employees are never be asked to work excessive hours at Firesnap and we do not gauge their performance on total hours worked.

 We gauge performance on effectiveness because its in everyone's best interest - granting Firesnap more capacity while granting themselves more opportunity and life balance.

 Firesnap team members that display effectiveness are...

 Firesnap also believes that autonomy is another key factor to personal and professional growth.
 We feel that maintaining "hardwired initiative" is a critical component of efficiency and reliability, especially considering that Firesnap doesn't require employees to report to an office.

 Firesnap team members that display autonomy are...

-Finally, we're huge believers in the value of transparency in all relationships - client, co-worker, family, etc. Being forthright and transparent delivers countless benefits, such as increased trust and reduced anxiety.
-Transparency is what allows the other 3 Firesnap values and practices to become possible.
+Finally, we're huge believers in the value of transparency in all relationships - clients, co-workers, family, etc. Being forthright and transparent delivers countless benefits, such as increased trust and reduced anxiety.
+It's also what allows the other 3 Firesnap values and practices to become possible.

 Firesnap team members who display transparency are...